gylab-TAU/variability_face_recognition/similarity/README.md

 # Get Similarity Matrix
-The following scripts are used to get similarity matrix from a given dataset.
+The scripts here can be used to get a similarity matrix for all images in a given dataset.

-Different models can be used, defined in `models.py`.
+The matrix will represent the cosine similarity between the embeddings of each pair of images.

+These embeddings are obtained by passing the images through a pre-trained model, and extracting the output of the last layer before the classification layer
+(In VGG16 for example, this would be fc7).

+This module allows to experiment with different models, detailed in the next section.

 ### Models